availproject/availproject.github.io/docs/Validium/validium.md

 After successfully bridging data root to the main data availability attestation contract, it is possible to prove that data is available on Avail by submitting a Merkle proof to the verification contract.
-Fetching proof from Avail is possible with RPC endpoint `kate_queryDataProof` for example `availApi.rpc.kate.queryDataProof(dataIndex, hashBlock);` where `dataIndex` is index of the data (leaf) in the Merkle tree and `hashBlock` hash of the block.
+Fetching proof from Avail is possible with RPC call `kate_queryDataProof` for example `availApi.rpc.kate.queryDataProof(dataIndex, hashBlock);` where `dataIndex` is index of the data (leaf) in the Merkle tree and `hashBlock` hash of the block.
 This RPC endpoint returns `DataProof` object that can be used to prove data availability on Avail.
 Example: